to our 2015 Maine

 Joseph Blinick K1JB, for North America.

-Romania, Jorge Sierra LR1A, for Argentina, and Joe Blinick, K1JB, for
+for Canada, and Joe Blinick, K1JB, for

 the United States.